-Trends are confirming for several years now that the MICE industry is back.
-There is more demand for meetings, exhibitions and events for brainstorming ideas, showcasing the latest innovations or simply for networking and attracting clients.
+Trends are confirming for several years now that the meetings industry is back.
+There is more demand for meetings, exhibitions and events for brainstorming ideas.
+Also showcasing the latest innovations or simply for networking and attracting clients.
 Travel companies are offering customised MICE services and countries are promoting their destinations as attractive MICE venues.
 New meetings and conferences can be found all over the place and within diverse sectors.
 Social media is playing a big part in promoting these events and the destinations hosting them.

 Social Media Marketing for the MICE industry